avinassh/clipx/Architecture.md

 ##List of Services

-1. Cron Job  (Fetch URLs for pocket accounts)
+1. Fetch Articles from various sources
+    - Runs using Resque
+    - Optionally as a Rake task as well
 2. Web Service
     - Show status of each article
     - Show logs of each fetch and push request
-    - Link status to each account (pocket/evernote)
+    - Link status to each account
+    - Also create/edit/view article
 3. Database
-    - Users (pocket id + evernote id + access tokens for both)
+    - Users (EMail, Name (and more))
-    - Article (URL, Title, Content, Status)
+    - Article (URL, Title, Content, Status, Provider)
-4. Cron Job (post to evernote)
+        + Belongs to User
+    - Various Integration Accounts
+        + Belongs to User
+4. Extractor Service
+    - Fetches an article content
+5. Publisher Service
+    - Publishes an article to any source

 ##Options
 1. Make as separate services talking to each other via the database or some job agent
 2. Make the entire thing as a giant rails app
     - Cron jobs will be converted to queues in rails
-    - Can't deploy on heroku any more
+    - Can't deploy on free heroku any more (single dyno)
     - Should be a good learning experience

 ##Things to think about